 I get a lot of the same questions framed in different words but you’re the only people to have asked this.
 It’s an interesting subject that I will attempt to make clearer.

 When children are born there is no inside and outside world.
 There are just experiences.
 Then they get a separate physical identity, then a separate perspective on the world, and by their teen years they’re growing their own identity.
 These are all significant shifts in reality so its worthwhile to understand them.

-The vast majority of teens aren’t really getting in trouble and they’re not being foolish.
-Teens are starting to wonder what the actual definition of foolish is.
+The vast majority of teens aren’t really ‘getting in trouble’ and they’re not ‘being foolish.’
+Teens are starting to wonder what the actual definition of ‘foolish’ really is.
 This is likely to often be a sullen, secretive, angry, tense part of any parent-child relationship because the teen is intentionally testing limits so there is likely to be disagreement for its own sake.
-Not to mention the fact that the child is on a hormonal roller coaster.
-Meanwhile the wiser parents are watch all this wondering if they’re all careening toward disaster.
-It’s all very dramatic.
-Thank goodness that the vast majority of people learn from negative experiences.

 We spend most of our lives trying to earn more hugs.
 Maturity teaches us that, thanks to compassion and understanding, giving hugs feels just as good as getting hugs.

 I hope that answered your question.
 Have an awesome day.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.